-Former Italian premier claims French missile downed passenger jet in 1980, presses Paris for truth
+Italian ex-premier says French missile downed an airliner in 1980 by accident in bid to kill Gadhafi

 Amato’s words “merit attention,” Meloni said in a statement issued by her office, while noting that the former premier had specified that his assertions are “fruit of personal deductions.”

 Assertions of French involvement aren’t new.
-In a 2008 TV interview, former Italian President Francesco Cossiga, who was serving as premier when the crash occurred, blamed the crash on a French missile whose target had been a Libyan military jet and said he learned that Italy’s secret services military branch had tipped off Gadhafi.
+In a 2008 television interview, former Italian President Francesco Cossiga, who was serving as premier when the crash occurred, blamed it on a French missile whose target had been a Libyan military jet and said he learned that Italy’s secret services military branch had tipped off Gadhafi.

-Gadhafi was killed in Libyan civil war in 2011.
+Gadhafi was killed in Libya’s civil war in 2011.

 A few weeks after the crash, the wreckage of a Libyan MiG, with the badly decomposed body of its pilot, was discovered in the remote mountains of southern Calabria.

-Associated Press writer Sylvie Corbet in Paris contributed to this report.
+Sylvie Corbet contributed to this report from Paris.